Thomas Stallworth III

 Thomas Stallworth III is a politician from Michigan.
 Stallworth was a Democratic member of the Michigan House of Representatives.

 Early life

 Stallworth was born in Detroit, Michigan.
 Stallworth graduated from Mumford High School in Detroit.

 Education

 Stallworth earned a degree from Michigan State University.

 Career

 On November 2, 2010, Stallworth won the election and became a Democratic member of Michigan House of Representatives for District 8.
 Stallworth defeated Keith Franklin with 97.45% of the votes.

 On November 6, 2012, Stallworth won the election and became a Democratic member of Michigan House of Representatives for District 7.
 Stallworth defeated Mark Ashley Price with 97.98% of the votes.

+In 2014 he ran unsuccessfully for State Senate, losing in the Democratic primary to David Knezek.

 Personal life

 Stallworth's wife is Nic Stallworth.
 They have four children.
 Stallworth and his family live in Detroit, Michigan.